 Pulmonary and Sleep Medicine & Pediatric Neurologists located in Shavano Park, San Antonio, TX & Lockhill-Selma, San Antonio, TX

 Tics are movements, twitches, or vocalizations that affect mostly children, but adults can have them, too.
 At Texas Pediatric Specialties and Family Sleep Center, the experienced team of neurologists has extensive experience helping people of all ages overcome tic disorders through expert diagnosis and treatment.
-If you or your child has an unexplained tic, call one of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, or the office in New Braunfels, Texas, or make an appointment using the online scheduling tool.
+If you or your child has an unexplained tic, call one of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, Texas, or make an appointment using the online scheduling tool.

 There are two primary types of tics, which include:

 These tics can manifest themselves either vocally or through a muscle movement, such as

 - Throat clearing

 A simple tic confines itself to one muscle movement or vocalization.